ConRoXP/object_oriented_programming_cpp_uniwa/README.md

 • Basics of C++, differences with C.
 • Organization and compilation of C++ programs.
 • Definition of new types.
 Abstraction in data.
-• Classes I (build - destroy functions, copy construction, inline functions, overloading).
+• Classes I (constructors - destructors. copy constructors, inline functions, overloading).
 • Namespaces, Inheritance.
 • Classes II (virtual and fully virtual functions, abstract classes).
 • Function templates and class templates.